krithikvishwanath/REST-API-to-Visualize-Cancer-Data/README.md

 ## Overview
 This project visualizes and processes cancer-related data from a public Kaggle dataset using a distributed system architecture composed of a Flask API frontend and a Redis-backed job queue system.
 It is designed to be deployed both locally (e.g., Jetstream) and on a Kubernetes cluster.

 The app receives user-submitted cancer data via a REST API, queues it with Redis, and spawns asynchronous workers to process the data and generate plots.
 These plots help explore patterns related to tumor malignancy and data distributions.
+We picked cancer data because we are interested in the medical field, as well as applying numerical/computational methods in order to analyze related data.

 ## Directory Contents
 The `The-Songs-of-Distant-Final` directory contains twenty-nine (29) files: